CCLD Complaint Hotline

 Family Child Care Homes (day care provided in someone's own home) - contact the local Regional Office where the Family Child Care Home is located.

-Child Care Centers (day care provided in a commercial building that is not a person's own home) - contact the local Regional Office where the Child Care Center is located
+Child Care Centers (day care provided in a commercial building that is not a person's own home) - contact the local Regional Office where the Child Care Center is locate

 How will my complaint be handled?

-- The licensing agency will make an unannounced visit to the facility to investigate the complaint within 10 days of receipt of the complaint
+- The local licensing office will make an unannounced visit to the facility to investigate the complaint within 10 days of receipt of the complaint.

-- In the interim, should you have any questions or concerns, you may contact the local licensing agency
+In the interim, should you have any questions or concerns, you may contact the local licensing office.

 REMEMBER: WHEN YOU REPORT SUSPECTED VIOLATIONS, YOU NOT ONLY PROTECT INDIVIDUALS IN CARE FACILITIES, BUT ALSO PERFORM A SERVICE TO YOUR COMMUNITY.